dbaron/wgmeeting-github-ircbot/README.md

 github-bot, end topic
 ```

-At this point, the github-bot responds:
+At this point, the github-bot posts an IRC transcript to the issue and responds:

 ```
 * github-bot Successfully commented on [URL of the GitHub issue]
 ```

 The comments that github-bot adds are everything since the last Topic was begun, even if that was before the `github: [URL]` was entered.
+If multiple `github: [URL]` lines were entered during this topic, the last one wins.

 # Development notes